 To me, it’s still supportable that Mozart was a genius — in other words, something else was going on beyond just thousands of hours of toiling away learning and practicing musical composition.
 If not, then why aren’t all the other composers who spent 10,000 hours considered to be just as good as Mozart?
-And maybe there are examples of genius in our profession – maybe a Phil Ramone or an AI Schmitt, perhaps?
+And maybe there are examples of genius in our profession — a Phil Ramone or an AI Schmitt, perhaps?

 But here’s where I think “This Is Your Brain On Music” gets interesting.
 In order to learn these new things, there has to be a willingness, or desire, to learn.
 The subject matter has to seem important to the pupil.
 And I distinctly remember the difference between subjects that I was interested in and those where I was not.

 Math comes to mind.
 When math was all abstract ideas or things like, “This train left the station at 3 pm, while this train blah blah blah,” then it was as if the concept did not want to enter my brain.
 Or, rather, my brain didn’t want the concept to enter.

-But when math was applied to sound then I was interested.
+But when math was applied to sound, then I was interested.
 I learned how algebra applied to filter and power supply designs.
 I learned how to calculate dB relationships based on changes in voltage or power.
 Not complex math, mind you, but nevertheless in this scenario, the math was easy.
 And it was because I wanted to learn it.